chrshol/chrshol.github.io/projects/campus-cooking.md

 ### About Us Page
-Users can learn more about the developers and the purpose of the application.
+Users can learn more about the developers and the purpose of the application.<br>

 <img src="../img/campus-cooking/about-us-page.png" width="600px">